-Ricoh GR: Tom the photo fundamentalist gets to grips with the world's smallest APS-C camera.
-How does it compare with the Leica M or a DSLR?
+Ricoh GR: How does it compare with the Leica M?

 I've been following Tom Stanworth and his Photo Fundamentalist blog for some time now.
 Tom, a former soldier and now a security consultant, blogs from some pretty impressive and photogenic places, including Afghanistan.

 My interest was aroused by Tom's latest review of the little Ricoh GR.
 Last year I had the chance to try this discreet APS-C camera with its fixed f/2.8 28mm lens and was pretty impressed.
 Like me, he is impressed with the street-ready snap-to-focus system that really works.
 Tom wonders if this could even be a competitor for the Leica M when it comes to street photography.

 The Ricoh GR doesn't look much.
 But behind the blandest of façades lies a truly professional camera that is ideal for street work.
 The only reason I don't have one in my pocket as I write is my ambivalence about the 28mm focal length.
 In the past year I've been tending towards the fifty, finding even 35mm a little too wide for my taste.